-The requested \$350,000 in CDBG funding will provide home repair for approximately seven to ten households.
+The 2025-2026 CDBG Home Repair and Rehabilitation program will provide home repair for approximately seven to ten households, at a reduced cost to the general fund.

 H. EXPERIENCE OR REFERENCES

 Describe your experience in implementing a similar project, or if this is a first-time venture, provide an explanation of why you believe you will be successful in implementation.
 You may attach up to three letters of reference.